 Every wing is individually checked with a final visual inspection.
 The fabric used to manufacture the glider is light, resistant and durable.
 The fabric will not fade and is covered by our warranty.

-Unsheathed Dyneema and unsheathed Kevlar were used for upper lines and mid lines.
-Main lines are made of unsheathed Kevlar.
+The upper-lines are made from unsheathed Dyneema and the rest are made of unsheathed Kevlar.

 The line diameter has been calculated depending on the workload and aims to achieve the required best performance with the least drag.
 The lines are semi-automatically cut to length and all the sewing is completed under the supervision of our specialists.